Philip Neri: Mission work

 After arriving in Rome, Philip became a tutor in the house of a Florentine aristocrat named Galeotto Caccia.
-After two years he began to pursue his studies (for three years) under the guidance of the Augustinians.
-Following this, he began those labors amongst the sick and poor which, in later life, gained him the title of "Apostle of Rome".
+After two years, he began to pursue his studies (for three years) under the guidance of the Augustinians.
+Following this, he began those labours amongst the sick and poor which, in later life, gained him the title of "Apostle of Rome".
 He also ministered to the prostitutes of the city.
-In 1538 he entered into the home mission work for which he became famous, traveling throughout the city, seeking opportunities of entering into conversation with people, and of leading them to consider the topics he set before them.
+In 1538, he entered into the home mission work for which he became famous, travelling throughout the city, seeking opportunities of entering into conversation with people, and of leading them to consider the topics he set before them.
 For seventeen years Philip lived as a layman in Rome, probably without thinking of becoming a priest.
 Around 1544, he made the acquaintance of Ignatius of Loyola.
 Many of Philip's disciples found their vocations in the infant Society of Jesus.